ceph/ceph-csi/docs/deploy-cephfs.md

 ### Notes on volume deletion

-Dynamically povisioned volumes are deleted by the driver, when requested to do so.
+Dynamically provisioned volumes are deleted by the driver, when requested to do so.
 Statically provisioned volumes, from plugin versions less than or equal to 1.0.0, are a no-op when a delete operation is performed against the same, and are expected to be deleted on the Ceph cluster by the user.